p33r-positron/DisKord/README.md

 If you use GNU/Linux, you should either install p7zip or modify the config.
 You can modify the config, e.g. to replace wget by curl or 7zip by something else.

+### Recommended for Windows

+Right click on diskord.exe, send to Desktop, then you can Drag & Drop.
+Easy as cake.

 ## How it works

 A `.diskord` file just contains base64 text in this form: